For Head Coach Dave Thorvilson and the Carroll College Soccer program, conference

-In five seasons Coach Thorvilson has amassed a 69-21-7 record.
+In six seasons, Coach Thorvilson has amassed a record of 81-23-10.
 His five titles and one trip to the National Tournament put him in a class all his own among Frontier Conference coaches.

 Coach Thorvilson first joined the Saints as the assistant coach for the 2003 campaign.
 Prior to his arrival the Saints had a dismal 2002 season that ended in a 4-7-4 record.
 It did not take Coach Thorvilson long to make his presence felt.
 The Saints quickly turned things around and were headed in the right direction by the following year.
 Coach Thorvilson helped the Saints finish ranked #2 regionally and the team qualified for their first NAIA Regional Tournament that year.
 In 2004 the team finished nationally ranked (25th) and qualified for their second consecutive regional tournament.
 They were able to build on this for the 2005 season with a 14-4-1 record, their first top 20 finish nationally (19th), and were able to advance to their second consecutive regional final.
 In 2006 the Saints saw their final ranking move up to 12th in the country and finished the season against Lee University in a 2-1 loss.